evilthreads669966/mechtron/README.md

 ## Cool Tips
 - You can aim a mechtron client at a mechtron server that doesn't exist yet.
 - Windows Defender won't interfere with mechtron.
+- A torified shell will interfere with mechtron.

 ## Commands
 <table>